Chaunceydarby35/WeatherSnap/README.md

 ### Credits:
 - Weather data provided by OpenWeatherMap API
+- Code and Create for help and inspiration

 ### Feedback:
 If you have any feedback, suggestions, or issues to report, please feel free to reach out to Chauncey Lovell Darby at Chaunceydrb@gmail.com.